-The EXL10 OCS can communicate with Cscape using USB to USB, USB to serial adapters, serial port communications via MJ1 Port and MJ3 Port, Ethernet, onboard Ethernet Ports, CAN (CsCAN), or modems.
+The EXLW OCS can communicate with Cscape using USB to USB, USB to serial adapters, serial port communications via MJ1 Port and MJ3 Port, Ethernet (with an Ethernet adapter board), onboard Ethernet Port, CAN (CsCAN), or modems.

 If a direct USB connection is to be used, connect the Mini-USB port on the OCS (only on select models) to an open USB port on the PC.
 (A cable for doing this is included in the HE-XCK and HE-CPK programming kits.)
 The OCS will install as a device once plugged in.
 Drivers for it are normally found automatically by the Windows operating system as long as an Internet connection is established.